-Brewer's main research project is in collaboration with Ann Silversmith (Hamilton, physics) and Professor Dan Boye (Davidson College, physics).
+Karen Brewer earned a doctorate from Massachusetts Institute of Technology.
+She came to Hamilton College in 1989 and teaches undergraduate courses in advanced and intermediate inorganic chemistry and general chemistry.
+Brewer's main research project is in collaboration with Hamilton Physics Professor Ann Silversmith and Professor Dan Boye of Davidson College.
 In Brewer's chemistry lab, students create glass that contains rare earth ions that have interesting spectroscopic properties.
 The glass is then probed in the laser spectroscopy labs in physics.
 Her research has been funded by the Research Corporation and the Petroleum Research Fund of the American Chemical Society.

-At Penn State, Majireck earned his Ph.D. in organic chemistry from Penn State.
-At Hamilton, he will combine his passion for teaching, mentoring, and research by designing a new course to highlight the role of organic synthesis in human health and a research program investigating new chemical transformations to produce tool compounds for studying neurological disorders.
+Max Majireck completed his postdoctoral research in chemical biology at Harvard University and the Broad Institute of MIT & Harvard, designing small molecules to study disease biology, particularly cancer.
+He was selected for a fellowship from the Leukemia & Lymphoma Society.
+Majireck earned his doctorate in organic chemistry from Penn State.
+At Hamilton, he combined his passion for teaching, mentoring and research by designing a new course to highlight the role of organic synthesis in human health.
+He's also designing a research program that investigates new chemical transformations to produce tool compounds for studying neurological disorders.

+Adam W. Van Wynsberghe joined Hamilton College in 2009 after two years at the University of California, San Diego, where he was a National Institutes of Health National Research Service Award postdoctoral fellow.
+He was a National Science Foundation predoctoral fellow at the University of Wisconsin - Madison, where he completed his doctorate in biophysics.
 Van Wynsberghe's research interests center around the use of theoretical and computational techniques to study biophysical problems from both basic and applied perspectives.
-Currently, he is investigating the nature of protein-protein and protein-ligand interactions, the origins and roles of conformational changes and dynamics in biomolecular systems, and the dynamical aspects of enzyme catalysis.
+Currently, he is investigating the nature of protein-protein and protein-ligand interactions, the origins and roles of conformational changes and dynamics in biomolecular systems and the dynamical aspects of enzyme catalysis.